-Blockchain technology is revolutionizing supply chain management through its Architectural Framework shown in Fig. 2.
+Blockchain technology is revolutionizing supply chain management through its Architectural Framework shown in figure 2.
 This framework outlines the benefits of blockchain in supply chain management, including improved transparency, trust, and stakeholder access.
-Fig. 1 shows a flow chart of Blockchain Technology for Supply Chain Management.

 Fig. 1.
-Flow chart of Blockchain Technology for Supply Chain Management (Prakash, 2024).
+Flow chart of Blockchain Technology for Supply Chain Management(Prakash, 2024).

-Key elements include Immutable Ledger, Decentralization, and Stakeholder Access, which enhance trust and transparency.
-Real-time tracking is crucial for traceability of products across the supply chain, with Origin to Consumer, Product Authenticity, Rapid Response being key components.
-Automation is also a key aspect, focusing on the process automation of smart contracts, including Smart Contracts, Task Automation, and Administrative Overhead.
+Kev elements include Immutable Ledger.
+Decentralization, and Stakeholder Access, which enhance trust and transparency.
+Real-time tracking is crucial for traceability of products across the supply chain, with Origin to Consumer, Product Authenticity, Rapid Response being key components. and Automation is also a key aspect, focusing on the process automation of smart contracts, including Smart Contracts, Task Automation, and Administrative Overhead.
 By leveraging blockchain in supply chain management, the industry is reshaping itself for safer, more efficient, and smarter supply chains.